 Working with the Mark Bruce Company motivates and stretches the students to achieve their potential and gives students the chance to develop their acting skills due to the narrative and emotive nature of Dracula.

 The Mark Bruce Company offers a range of opportunities for artists wanting to develop their skills.
 Continued professional development is essential for a long and successful career in the theatre world.
-These opportunities are an excellent chance for artists to experience working in a different company as well as keeping up fitness in periods between projects and getting back into professional dance after an injury as part of their rehab program.
+These opportunities are an excellent chance for artists to experience working in a different company as well as keeping up fitness in periods between projects.

 Mark Bruce continues to teach contemporary classes to professional companies throughout the world.